iseseleusifo/iseseleusifo/README.md

 #### 💞️ I’m looking to collaborate on Projects related to Data Analytics

-I am experienced in leading business process improvements and project optimization by providing analytical insights and business intelligence from extracting, analyzing, visualizing, interpreting, and reconciling data from various sources.
 <!--
 **iseseleusifo/iseseleusifo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.